So, you’ve decided you want an IUD — congratulations! There are five different IUDs to choose from, so how do you know which one is best for you?

 Kyleena is the newest IUD available (approved by the Food and Drug Administration in September 2016).
 It contains 19.5 mg of progestin.

 Lasts for: Five years

 Benefits: It has the effect of lightening periods or even stopping them over time, Dr. Brandi said.
-However, because it contains fewer hormones, it is not as likely as Mirena to stop periods completely (a 12 percent chance, compared with a 20 percent chance for Mirena).
+However, because it contains a slightly lower dose of hormones, it is not as likely as Mirena to stop periods completely. (a 12 percent chance, compared with a 20 percent chance for Mirena).

 Possible side effects: Kyleena has the same potential side effects as the other hormonal IUDs.

 A New Benefit to Consider

 Additionally, research published in November 2017 in Obstetrics & Gynecology found that women who have used an IUD (hormonal or nonhormonal) may be significantly less likely to get invasive cervical cancer.
 IUDs, the researchers report, may promote an immune system response that destroys human papillomavirus (HPV), a virus that causes most cases of cervical cancer.